parkakn/parkakn.github.io/_pages/about.md

 Before MIT, I completed my Master of Science in Mathematics at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/dynamic/) at New York University with a master's thesis on applying machine learning methods to stock return forecasting ([preprint](https://arxiv.org/abs/2307.00459)).
 I was fortunate to be advised by Professor [Kenneth Winston](https://math-finance.cims.nyu.edu/team/kenneth-winston/) and to receive additional mentorship from Professor [Jonathan Goodman](https://cims.nyu.edu/people/profiles/GOODMAN_Jonathan.html).

 I completed my undergraduate studies at [Boston College](https://www.bc.edu/), where I studied a wide range of topics across mathematics, economics, and finance.
-My senior honors thesis examined the transfer of instability between the stock market and the real economy, focusing on how financial shocks propagate through the business cycle.
+I was fortunate to receive guidance from Professor [Robert Murphy](https://www.bc.edu/bc-web/offices/office-of-university-communications/for-the-media/boston-college-faculty-experts/robert-murphy.html) on my senior honors thesis, which examined how instability in the stock market propagates into the real economy.

 <br>